VojtaMi/ASI-manifesto/noosphere_manifesto.md

 We may not need a group of AI scientists.
 We may instead see the emergence of a supermind of AI scientists.

+### The Story Beyond the Body

+How smart can a person become?
+Only as far as the brain fits inside a skull and the body can sustain.
+How smart can an AI become?
+As far as the laws of physics and the available matter and energy allow.

+The human body is extraordinary — a self-sustaining, compact, energy-efficient system capable of reproducing a being as marvelous as a child.

+Yet these very systems, though biologically logical, impose constraints.

+If you lose part of your brain, the result is death or severe impairment.
+If an AI server fails, it can be restored from backup.

+Scaling alone may not guarantee the peak of intelligence, but it removes many of the obstacles.
+It makes the path vastly easier.

 ### The collapse of the search space